phir2-lab/metal_detector_msgs/README.md

 Clone this package to your [Catkin Workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) "src" folder and [build your catkin packages](http://wiki.ros.org/catkin/Tutorials/using_a_workspace).

+## Topic

+The node receives frequency measurements from an Arduino via Serial Communication and publishes a topic of the Coil message type, of which the definition can be seen in the "msg" folder.
+Please see the readme of the "msg" folder for more information regarding interface with the coils.

 ## Parameters

 The package uses ROS' parameter server to get and set its calibration parameters.
 They are defined as: